ibm-cloud-docs/transit-gateway/faqs.md

 ## Can I generate a route report for a transit gateway?
 {: faq}
-{: #routereports}
+{: #faq-route-reports}

 Yes, you can.
-For detailed instructions, see [IBM Cloud Transit Gateway route reports](/docs/transit-gateway?topic=transit-gateway-routereports).
+For detailed instructions, see [IBM Cloud Transit Gateway route reports](/docs/transit-gateway?topic=transit-gateway-route-reports).